corda/corda-ansible/README.md

 ## Limitations

 - tested with Ubuntu 16.04 only CentOS 7 (7.3) only
 - install only OpenJDK from zulu.org (on request).
-However, please note that Corda is going to use Oracle Java if it is installed and configured as the default Java for the system.
+However, Corda is going to use a default Java VM.
+Therefore, if you installed Oracle JDK (e.g. using (https://github.com/ansiblebit/oracle-java)[ansiblebit/oracle-java]  role) and set it up as the default Java VM, Corda is going to it.